How to Find a Wedding Photographer (Updated for 2020)

 "It’s about chemistry, and your personalities need to mesh"

-It’s a natural reflex for a couple that is looking for a wedding photographer to ask their married friends for recommendations.
+It’s a natural reflex for a couple that is looking for a professional photographer to ask their married friends for recommendations.
 That may not be the best idea.
 Your friends may have been happy to follow all their photographer’s orders, but you want more of a say.
 It’s about chemistry, and your personalities need to mesh.
 You genuinely need to like the person who takes your memorable photos.
 The person adored by your friends may not be right for you.
 Make sure your wedding photographer is attuned to your specific wants and needs.

 Wedding Photography Cost